Ink/ThatCloud/README.md

   2. Get your code to the app store

   All of our sample apps are currently in the App store.
-Developers learning iOS can get their code in the app store   without having to write an entire App.
+Developers learning iOS can get their code in the app store   without having to write an entire app.
 They only need to send a pull request.

   3. Support other iOS Framework companies